TheSpaghettiDetective/obico-server/docs/jetson_guide.md

 # Run TSD server on Jetson Nano

-Thanks to Raymond's and LyricPants work, you can now *easily* run TSD server on a 4GB Jetson Nano.
+Thanks to the work of Raymond, LyricPants, and others, you can now *easily* run TSD server on a 4GB Jetson Nano.

 ## Software requirements